 Working with Traumatized Parts

-Inner Parts of Our Personality
+Working with the Inner Parts of Our Personality

 Trauma Therapy for traumatised parts / dissociation with Internal Family Systems® (IFS) and Somatic Experiencing (SE)®